publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIII/ptVI/m__us_usc_t19_s1641.md

         (1) __In general__

-        On February 1, 1985, and on February 1 of each third year thereafter, each person who is licensed under subsection (b) of this section shall file with the Secretary of the Treasury a report as to—
+        On February 1, 1985, and on February 1 of each third year thereafter, each person who is licensed under subsection (b) shall file with the Secretary of the Treasury a report as to—

             (A) whether such person is actively engaged in business as a customs broker; and